aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 `aws s3 sync . s3://{MyBucket}/{system}`

-Some examples could be, where you upload backups for 'web' and 'crm', to the [Amazon S3 Glacier Deep Archive storage class](https://aws.amazon.com/s3/storage-classes/glacier/)
+These are some examples, where you upload backups for 'web' and 'crm', to the [Amazon S3 Glacier Deep Archive storage class:](https://aws.amazon.com/s3/storage-classes/glacier/)

 `aws s3 cp /web/backup-2023-09-14.tar.gz s3://myuniquebucket/web/ --storage-class DEEP_ARCHIVE`

 `aws s3 cp /crm/backup-2023-09-14.tar.gz s3://myuniquebucket/crm/ --storage-class DEEP_ARCHIVE`

-Once these objects land in Amazon S3, the AWS Lambda function will publish a custom metric in Amazon CloudWatch for each folder that has data uploaded to it.
+Once these objects are uploaded to Amazon S3, the AWS Lambda `CustomMetricsFunction` will publish a custom metric in Amazon CloudWatch for each folder that has data uploaded to it.

 ## Verify CloudWatch dashboards and alerts